To those of you who receive this post multiple times, I apologize in advance. -- Johanne

 'Aine nic Taillieur's Manor

 It's that time of year again.
-This is our 23nd year!
+This is our 22nd year!
 This year we need a bit of preface.
 Bobbin & Weaving began as an Estrella pity party all those years ago.
 Estrella is no longer as important in this Kingdom as it once was.
 Because of that, our Kingdom moved Queen’s Prize Tourney to our traditional weekend.
-B&W will now be a Gulf Wars pity party.
-We realize this means our retreat will probably be more lightly attended.
-This was the only viable weekend for our organizers and the availability of our site.
+We thought of making B&W a Gulf War pity party but many who attend Gulf, who also love B&W, asked us not to.
+When we chose our new date, there was no other event on the date we chose.
+Now there is.
+Unfortunately, there is no other free date available this spring on which all of the organizers are free.
 I’m very sorry if you won’t be able to come because of that.
-We will miss you!
+We will understand.

-Mistress Dorcas will be there with her heraldic tools and books at your disposal.
+Mistress Dorcas is usually there with her heraldic tools and books at your disposal.
 You can work up a new name, device or badge that weekend and hand the finished submissions to Dorcas to be mailed for registration.

 Friday night we, visit and settle in.
-Saturday is spent visiting, taking or giving classes, or working on projects.
-Unfortunately, the house is being prepped for sale, so the pool will not be open this year.
-There is an elevator for those of us who are stair challenged.
+Saturday is spent visiting, taking or giving classes, working on projects or swimming . . . yes, swimming.
+'Aine has an indoor pool, so bring your suits and towels.
+There is also an elevator for those of us who are stair challenged.
 We have a pot luck Saturday evening, and more work and visiting.
 Sunday we usually make a run to Yarn Barn, weather permitting, and have lunch in Lawrence, KS.
 You are welcome to come all weekend or just one day.
-We would ask that, this year, if you could take a bit of time before you leave, we could use some help putting the house back to rights.
-Normally, Kristine, Vincent and crew are there to help Lenny with this.
-This year, they will be at Gulf Wars.

 There are ample kitchen facilities and refrigeration.
 Bring your own snacks and drinks and something for the potluck on Saturday.
 We never coordinate it and it is always exceptional.